Knoblauchpilze/galactic-sovereign/README.md

 With that in place, we can put in place a certificate for each of the subdomains available on our website.
 One subtelty was that we can't override some properties of traefik's static configuration with environment variables.
 This seems to be because the ways to statically configure traefik are [mutually exclusive](https://github.com/traefik/traefik/issues/7545).

 In order to solve this last problem we decided to move the static traefik configuration to a template file and replace the secret values in the CI when deploying to the remote server.
 This was inspired by [this comment](https://github.com/traefik/traefik/issues/3853#issuecomment-1874779480).

-# Future work

-Additionally we don't have a real API gateway handling authentication.
-This might be handled by traefik using the [ForwardAuth](https://doc.traefik.io/traefik/middlewares/http/forwardauth/) middleware.

 # Cheat sheet